 Note: Modeled after the Bedford Yard in Chicago, owned by CSX.
 In this case the classification yard is owned by the Belt Railway Company.

 - Intermodal yard.
 The core of the terminal where unit trains are loaded and unloaded by cranes (rubber-tired gantries) or lifts (side-loaders).
 They can be more than 2 km in length due to the large size of container unit trains (100 cars).
-In many cases, namely when the yard is of older design, unit trains are broken down in two or more parts, which leaves a midway crossing for the circulation of chassis within the yard (otherwise movements between the storage area and unit trains would be much longer).
+In many cases, namely when the yard is of an older design, unit trains are broken down into two or more parts, which leaves a midway crossing for the circulation of chassis within the yard (otherwise, movements between the storage area and unit trains would be much longer).
 Containers are brought trackside or to the storage area by hostlers.
 While older generations of intermodal yards (or those with small volume) worked on a one-to-one basis (one trackside space available for loading or unloading for each car) using reach stackers, new intermodal yards tend to operate on a two-to-one basis (one trackside space for loading and one trackside space for unloading).
 Higher intensity terminals are operated with rail-mounted gantry cranes able to straddle over several tracks (up to about 8) and are able to use track-side stack piles; therefore part of the storage area is within the intermodal yard.

 - Classification yard.
 Can be present if the terminal has been upgraded from a regular freight to a container terminal, but for most modern intermodal rail terminals the classification yard will be absent.
 Its function is mainly related to the assembly and break down of freight trains carrying other types of cargo.
-This is necessary because each rail car can be bound to a different destination and can be shunted on several occasions, which takes place at the origin, destination or at an intermediary location (such as Chicago or North Platte).
+This is necessary because each rail car can be bound to a different destination and can be shunted on several occasions, which takes place at the origin, destination, or at an intermediary location (such as Chicago or North Platte).
 For intermodal operations shutting is less prevalent because it is much easier to allocate and position containers to well cars than to shunt the well cars.
 Thus classification yards are often operated independently from the intermodal yard and have a tendency to be located at different locations.

-A real world example of a large scale intermodal terminal is the BNSF Logistics Park Terminal, near Chicago.
+A real-world example of a large-scale intermodal terminal is the BNSF Logistics Park Terminal, near Chicago.